 Within a decade, Paul was widely acknowledged as one of the greatest backgammon players in the world.
 He often played games for $1,000 a point — astronomical stakes at the time.
 He won the 1978 World Championship of Backgammon held in Nassau, The Bahamas.
 Months earlier, Paul was victorious in one of the greatest backgammon matches in history, a grueling 17-hour marathon in Athens, Greece against then European champion, Joe Dwek.
 Paul was so proficient at the game that he became known as the “Human Computer.”
-In 1977, he wrote a book simply titled Backgammon, which became the game’s bible.
+In 1977, he wrote a co-wrote a book with his first wife Renee Roberts simply titled Backgammon, which became the game’s bible.
 It sold 10,000 copies in the first two months of release.
 Later, Paul wrote the weekly backgammon column for The New York Times.

 But that was just part of who Paul was, who most did not know.